Advanced Placement & College Credit Opportunities Home

 - After 3/15/26, the College Board does not approve refunds for any reason.

-Financial assistance is available to students experiencing financial hardship to help cover the cost of testing.
+Financial assistance is available to students experiencing financial hardship to help cover testing costs.
 This is a confidential process, but an application is required to receive financial assistance.

 There are a couple of expenses that SHS cannot cover:

-- Late Registration Fee: The College Board assesses a $40 fee for late registration.
+- Late Registration Fee: The College Board charges a $40 late registration fee.
 This would only be an issue if a student signs up for an AP test after the October deadline.

 - Cancellation/Unused Test Fee: The College Board charges a $40 fee for test cancellations or unused tests.
 This means that if a student signs up for a test and then decides not to take the test.